Michigan Real Estate License Requirements

 - The course is broken down into chapters and lessons.

-- At the end of each chapter there is a quiz comprising of multiple-choice questions.
+- At the end of each chapter is a quiz comprising of multiple-choice questions.

-- The courses can be accessed from any computer, tablet or smartphone 24/7.
+- The course can be accessed from any computer, tablet or smartphone 24/7.

-- The online course package does not require a textbook.
+- The online course does not require a textbook.

 - Upon completion of your course you will receive a Certificate of Completion.

-- Based on the Michigan real estate license requirements, you are required to take a final exam.
-The final exam is password protected and you will have to fill in the Student Verification for in order to obtain the final exam password.
-Each course final exam consists of 60 multiple-choice questions with a passing grade of 70%.
+- By law, the 40-hour Michigan real estate salespersons course must include a final exam.
+The final exam is password protected and you will have to complete a Student Verification form in order to obtain the final exam password.
+The course final exam consists of 60 multiple-choice questions with a passing grade of 70%.